Lakes International Language Academy: History

-Teachers plan and deliver lessons at LILA using primarily the target language, or second language.
-Teachers are either native speakers of the target language, or have acquired near-native speaking abilities.
-Subjects such as social studies, mathematics, science and technology, arts and physical education are taught in the second language.
-English, including reading and writing, is introduced as a formal subject in second grade.
+At the Lower School (grades PK - 5) teachers plan and deliver lessons at LILA using primarily the partner language, or second language.
+Teachers are either native speakers of the partner language, or have acquired near-native speaking abilities.
+Subjects such as social studies, mathematics, and science and technology are taught in the second language.
+English, including reading and writing, is introduced as a formal subject in third grade.